 ALICE stands for Alert, Lockdown, Inform, Counter, and Evacuate.
 The ALICE Training Institute, a for-profit business that sells engagements to school systems, claims that their program is superior to competitors because it twists the traditional “lockdown only” training programs in order to focus on active shooter situations.
 When officials are training kids, they use workbooks, reading books, and class discussions as well as short drills to teach kids how to use each one of those methods.
-On their website, ALICE notes that the full training could take years just using the instructor-model (ALICE instructors coming onto campuses) or a blended model of online classes and instructor training, which could take weeks.
+On their website, ALICE notes that the full training could take years just using the instructor-model (ALICE training instructors coming onto campuses) or a blended model of online classes and instructor training, which could take weeks.
 Kids don’t get that kind of time.
 Classes tend to be quick.
 That’s part of the appeal of these to colleges, businesses, governments, and houses of worship.
-All in, over one million people have been trained in the ALICE method.
+All in, over 1 million people have been trained in the ALICE training method.

-“While ALICE advocates may be well-intentioned,” Trump says, “the trainers and people pushing the program often come largely from outside of K-12 school settings and fail to factor in age and developmental issues, special needs children, autistic, emotional and behavioral disorders, physically-challenged, and other unique considerations of school and child-centered settings.”
+“While ALICE advocates may be well-intentioned,” Trump says, “the trainers and people pushing the program often come largely from outside of K-12 school settings and fail to factor in age and developmental issues, special needs children, autistic, emotional and behavioral disorders, physically challenged, and other unique considerations of school and child-centered settings.”

-The ALICE program was not developed by and is not overseen by school professionals, who are more aware of children’s abilities, but teaching professionals still have a very strong role in the way the program is taught at their schools.
+The ALICE training program was not developed by and is not overseen by school professionals, who are more aware of children’s abilities, but teaching professionals still have a very strong role in the way the program is taught at their schools.
 They participate in the training and elect to become trained in the ALICE method.
 Kids, for their part, are given half-day workshops.
 Representatives of the ALICE Training Institute couldn’t be reached for comments on the specifics agendas of their programs.

 “Teaching kids in a one-shot assembly to swarm an armed gunman who could be strapped with explosives is irresponsible,” says Trump, adding that police officers spend decades being trained and retrained for this sort of work.